ethersphere/swarm-guide/contents/architecture.rst

 Swarm Hash is constructed using any chunk hash function with a generalization of Merkle's tree hash scheme.
 The basic unit of hashing is a  :dfn:`chunk`, that can be either a  :dfn:`data chunk` containing a section of the content to be hashed or an  :dfn:`intermediate chunk` containing hashes of its children, which can be of either variety.

 .. image:: img/chunk.png
-   :alt:  A swarm chunk consists of 4096 bytes of the file or a sequence of 128 subtree hashes
+   :alt:  A Swarm chunk consists of 4096 bytes of the file or a sequence of 128 subtree hashes

 Hashes of data chunks are defined as the hashes of the concatenation of the 64-bit length (in LSB-first order) of the content and the content itself.
 Because of the inclusion of the length, it is resistant to [length extension attacks](http://en.wikipedia.org/wiki/Length_extension_attack),  even if the underlying chunk hash function is not.
 Intermediate chunks are composed of the hashes of the concatenation of the 64-bit length (in LSB-first order) of the content subsumed under this chunk followed by the references to its children (reference is either a chunk hash or chunk hash plus decryption key for encrypted content).